BigDataBiology/macrel/figures/FACS_readme.md

 Also, before start installation make sure you know the needed third party softwares list:\
 \

-1. To quality trimming of reads and paired-end reads selection and sorting it is used [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic)\
+1. To quality trimming of reads and paired-end reads selection and sorting, FACS uses [NGLess](https://ngless.embl.de)
 \

-      - As complementary to working Trimmomatic needs openjdk-11-jdk-headless.

 2. To reads merging it is used [pandaseq](https://github.com/neufeld/pandaseq) software.\
 \